Updated: Feb 10

 With a standard length of 45cm (17.72 inches), the Fahaka puffer is the second largest freshwater pufferfish, second to the Tetraodon mbu.

-They can be found in rivers and lakes and are known to inhabit both open waters and heavily sheltered areas across the entire length of the Nile River.
+They can be found in rivers and lakes and are known to inhabit heavily sheltered areas of water across the entire length of the Nile River.
 It can be found throughout Eastern Africa, Northern Africa, Northeast Africa and Western Africa.

 In the aquarium